This post may contain affiliate links. Read our disclosure policy here.

 Rice Flour Pancake Batter

-Unlike traditional pancakes, the batter isn’t as thick at first.
+Unlike traditional pancake batter, rice flour batter isn’t as thick at first.
 For this reason, I added 10 minutes of time to the recipe to let the batter sit at room temperature for it to thicken up and absorb the liquid.
 This is a crucial step to achieving a thicker pancake-like texture.

 Rice Flour Pancake Texture